ArthurSonzogni/chromiumos-platform2/screen-capture-utils/README.md

 (DUT)# kmsvnc
 ```

 VNC server will start listening on port 5900.

+### Using a VNC viewer.

-Forward the port with SSH from
-your client, and connect through the port.
+Forward the port 5900 with SSH from your client, and connect through the port.
 Example:

 ```shell
 (workstation)$ ssh -L 5900:localhost:5900 DUT  # Keep this running to forward port.